 One collab that flew was Supreme x Nike Air More Uptempo, which was released in 2017 after months of speculation.
 Coming in red, black and gold, the fire collab switched up the conventional ‘AIR’ branding for ‘SUPREME’, a bold move.

 Here at JD, we’re treating you to all the latest releases, including the recently retro’d colourways.
-Landing in classic Bulls’ colours, the latest drop can be shopped right here.
+Landing in classic Bulls’ colours, the latest drop can be shopped on-site RN.
 Don’t miss out.